cartigli/vault/xsorted()/III SQL/VIII Joins.md

 GROUP BY d.dept_name
 ORDER BY salary;
 ```
-*Or, we could use the Average salaries' Alias.*
+*Or, we could use the average salaries' alias.*
 *If we wanted to find only departments in which the average manager makes over x amount, we could use Having which applies a condition to a Group By clause.*
 ```mysql
 SELECT d.dept_name, AVG(s.salary) AS salary